corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 * full and incremental database backups
 * synchronous database replication
-* replicated and fault-tolerant filesystem (to prevent loss of MQ data).
+* replicated and fault-tolerant filesystem (to prevent loss of MQ data)

 If your Business Network is not supported by synchronous database replication on all nodes, but uses asynchronous replication combined with incremental backups instead, you do not have a 100% recovery guarantee in a disaster scenario.
-By definition, your asynchronous replica is behind the master node.
+By definition, the data in your asynchronous replica is behind the master node.

 If you find yourself in this position, or if your other disaster recovery procedures fail, Collaborative Recovery can help you restore and synchronise data across the ledger.